 to reflect and theorize on the subject;

-to think up and work out a case-study on the subject;
+to think up and work out a case-study;

-to learn how to act as a referee and how to evaluate the presentations of other students;
+to learn how to evaluate on be a referee of the presentations of other students on the course;

 to write a paper.